 firstname.lastname@example.org; 212-268-4090 ext.
 5893

-Harry started at US Squash in September 2012 as a Program Manager.
-He is responsible for supporting the accredited tournament structure nationally with a focus on improving the tools available for tournament directors, as well as assisting with the implementation of National Championships.
+Harry joined US Squash in September 2012 as a Program Manager.
+He is responsible for supporting the accredited tournament structure nationally with a focus on improving the tools available for tournament directors, as well as assisting with the implementation of national championships.
 Prior to working at US Squash, Harry was an intern at a small real estate investment firm between his junior and senior year at Colby College.
-While at Colby Harry was the #1 player on the Men’s Varsity Squash team for four years and was the captain during his senior year.
+While at Colby, Harry was the No. 1 player on the men’s varsity squash team all four years and was the captain during his senior year.
 He continues to play squash recreationally at his local club in Long Island.

 RICH WADE, Director of National Teams and Certifications